USMC1941/CS213-Rutgers/Recitations/Recitation_04_Solution.md

    (Integer i) -> { return i + 10; }
    ```

-   **Answer**: Invalid.
+   **Solution**: Invalid.
 Since `return` is a control flow statement, it has to be enclosed within braces.

 5. ```java
    (String s) -> { "Bourne Ultimatum"; }
    ```

-   **Answer**: Invalid. `"Bourne Ultimatum"` is an expression, not a statement.
+   **Solution**: Invalid. `"Bourne Ultimatum"` is an expression, not a statement.
 You can do either of the following to get a correct lambda expression:

    -  Move expression out of the braces:
       ```java